MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 ## Policies to configure redirection to Microsoft Edge

+> [!NOTE]
+> These policies will be available as ADMX file updates by October 26, 2020 and will be available in Intune by November 9, 2020.

 Three group policies must be configured to enable automatic redirection to Microsoft Edge.
 These policies are:

 - RedirectSitesFromInternetExplorerPreventBHOInstall